By Tom Ziemer

 “I’m hoping to spark an interest in pursuing science and to help improve Native American representation in STEM (science, technology, engineering and math) by creating this space for students to pursue research that aligns with their identity and what they want to do for their communities while also having the academic and rigorous aspects,” Dance says.
 “You don’t have to turn your back on your community or pursue something that doesn’t align with your ideals.”

-To support projects like this, please make a gift to the Global Health Fund or the Chancellor’s Annual Fund.
+To support research and environmental sustainability like this, please make a gift to the Nelson Institute or the Chancellor’s Annual Fund.